drjmarino/website/docs/fantastic/human06.md

-# Title of the Page
+# How to make french Fries

 Paragraphs are separated by a blank line.